Workplace Wellness: Ask for that Raise

-In this week’s Workplace Wednesday we explore how you can negotiate with kindness and compassion in the workplace.
+In this week’s Workplace Wellness we explore how you can negotiate with kindness and compassion in the workplace.

 Supporting your own well-being can have far reaching benefits – beyond just your personal capacity to focus or remain calm.
 As we’ve noted many times in this weekly column, the workplace is the perfect space to leverage the skills you’ve built while training your mind.
 This week – one of the hardest of “hard conversations” – how to negotiate for a pay raise with presence, kindness, and compassion.